Times of Malta: History

 On 6 August 1960, the 25th anniversary of The Times of Malta, Strickland wrote that The Times of Malta, whilst originally the Constitutionalist political party's paper, had become a national newspaper.
-The paper won for itself a reputation for objective reporting whilst upholding its own strongly held editorial opinion.
+The paper gained a reputation for objective reporting whilst upholding its own strongly held editorial opinion.
 Strickland's editorship covered the difficult years of World War II.
 Nevertheless, none of the newspapers forming part of the Group ever missed an issue, in spite of continuous bombing and many shortages in the siege years between 1940 and 1943.
-The building was bombed twice, receiving a direct hit on 7 April 1942, when sixteen rooms were demolished but sparing the printing machines.
+The building was bombed twice, receiving a direct hit on 7 April 1942, when sixteen rooms were demolished.
+However, the newspaper production never halted.

 Thomas Hedley took over as editor from Strickland in 1950.
 He edited the paper through the traumatic years of political and industrial change, culminating in Malta's Independence in 1964.
 Under the editorship of Charles Grech Orr, The Times kept up the tradition of never missing an issue when twice hit by industrial action in 1973 and when political arsonists burned the building down on 15 October 1979.
 That date came to be known as "Black Monday".
 In the face of serious danger, the editor and his staff had to abandon the building.
 Printing of the following day's paper continued at another printing press, Independence Press.
 The paper was out on the street as usual the following morning, reduced in size but a triumph for freedom of expression.
 During the last 10 years, its website timesofmalta.com has become the primary news source in Malta and one of the main news websites in the Mediterranean.
 In June 2019, Herman Grech was appointed editor-in-chief, Bertrand Borg online editor and Mark Wood print editor.

 In March 2021, Adrian Hillman, the former director of the Allied Group and Vince Buhagiar, the former chairman of Progress Press were charged in court with various fraud and money-laundering offences.
-It is alleged that Hillman and Buhagiar conspired with Keith Schembri, former Chief of Staff to Prime Minister Joseph Muscat, to defraud Progress Press of around €5.5 million by inflating the prices of machinery purchased from Schembri's company Kasco and sharing the profits between themselves.
+It is alleged that Hillman and Buhagiar conspired with Keith Schembri, former chief of staff to Prime Minister Joseph Muscat, to defraud Progress Press of around €5.5 million by inflating the prices of machinery purchased from Schembri's company Kasco and sharing the profits between themselves.

+Fact-Checking Initiative

+In 2023, the Times of Malta and the University of Malta's Department of Media and Communications joined the EU-funded MedDMO project.
+The project is part of the European Digital Media Observatory (EDMO) and aims to develop tools to identify fake news in Malta, Greece, and Cyprus.
+Key partners include Agence France-Presse (AFP) and several academic institutions.
+Leading the initiative are Mr. Neville Borg and Prof. Ġorġ Mallia.